 - redesign your site on a platform such as HubSpot, or

-Inbound marketing has a lot of moving parts that fit together to create a 'marketing machine’ for your business.
+Inbound marketing has many moving parts that fit together to create a 'marketing machine’ for your business.
 These include the technology, the content, the design and the campaigns that deliver the ultimate marketing mix that will drive your traffic, leads and sales, regardless of which website option you have chosen.

-Content is at the core of an effective inbound marketing machine; and giving the content context is vital.
-An inbound agency can take the pressure of your internal sales and marketing team by producing content for your manufacturing company, using all the learning from the strategy phase to address the needs, fears and aspirations of your buyer personas.
-The content offers - newsletters, eBooks, white papers, video will be relevant to the stage of the buyer's journey the prospect is at and optimised around keywords to draw traffic to your site.
+Content is at the core of an effective inbound marketing machine, and giving the content context is vital.
+An inbound agency can take the pressure off your internal sales and marketing team by producing content for your manufacturing company, using all the learning from the strategy phase to address your buyer personas' needs, fears and aspirations.
+The content offers - newsletters, eBooks, white papers, videos will be relevant to the stage of the buyer's journey the prospect is at and optimised around keywords to draw traffic to your site.

 Content on its own is not enough.
-Conversion rate optimisation (CRO) is a vital consideration once you have attracted traffic to your site.
-The core components of a winning CRO formula are your calls-to-action (CTAs), landing pages, and thank you pages.
+Conversion rate optimisation (CRO) is vital once you have attracted traffic to your site.
+The core components of a winning CRO formula are your calls-to-action (CTAs), landing pages, and thank-you pages.

 Using a system like HubSpot, alongside other tools such as SEMRush, Buzzsumo and Passle, your inbound marketing agency can set up your blog and email templates, monitor your social channels, conduct keyword research and create workflows which adapt to the behaviour of your prospects as they move through the sales funnel.